James Bond, one of global culture’s most recognized imbibers, drinks no fewer than 317 drinks throughout the series of books authored by Ian Fleming.

 In the 1960s, there were dozens of James Bond music cash-in industry, offering nondescript but professionally competent renditions of popular Bond espionage TV show themes.

-Riding the tide of Jason King, Wyngarde was approached by RCA with the prospect of recording an album.
-Getting popular TV personalities to record albums was all the rage, and when they promised Wyngarde complete creative freedom, he agreed.
-And thus we start down the road toward infamy.
+Riding the tide of popularity his portrayal of Jason King brought him, Peter Wyngarde was approached by RCA with the prospect of recording an album.
+Thus we start down the road toward infamy.

 There’s who you’ve heard.
 And then there’s the hundreds of small, local bands who maybe played a few shows, maybe cut a 45, maybe survived as the house band in the cocktail bar of some Midwestern motel.

 The Boulevardier appears in a section called “Cocktails Round Town,” — a boulevardier being someone who prowled the Parisian boulevards in search of revelry.